summerlight/anlp/Lyric translation/model.md

 – High development and customization costs|  + Rapid and cost-effective development costs provided the required corpus exists

 ##Evaluation
-The evaluation od the system would depend on the accuracy of the translation betwen the source and the target language
+The evaluation of the system would depend on the accuracy of the translation betwen the source and the target language

 ##Data set for learning and patch testing
 Currently there is a manual site where lingustic expert trans lyrics from one language to another.